rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 initiatives should be pursued (Michael Kremer, personal communication).
-Furthermore, cooperative allocation of vaccine doses once available is likely to have greater overall health outcomes, in terms of lives saved, than unequal allocation to wealthier nations
+Furthermore, cooperative allocation of vaccine doses once available is likely to have greater overall health outcomes, in terms of lives saved, than unequal allocation to wealthier nations.[^91]
-[^91].

 <img src="/diagrams/vaccines/image4.png" style="width:100%" />